maThiaslI152/TALKER_local-llm/docs/Free_Models_Guide.md

 ---
 **Thinking Models** - Note that thinking models are often significantly slower than non-thinking models.
 For general use in the mod, non-thinking models are usually the better choice for a more responsive experience.

+> [!WARNING]
+> **DeepSeek Models on Nvidia**: All DeepSeek models hosted on Nvidia suffer from being randomly unavailable or slow, with no way to predict when these issues will occur.
+Because of this unpredictability, **DeepSeek models cannot be recommended** for consistent use on Nvidia's platform.

 | Model Name (Provider Prefix)                               | Notes                                                                                                                                      |
 | ---------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ |
 | `nvidia_nim/deepseek-ai/deepseek-r1-0528`                  | The latest and most powerful version of DeepSeek-R1, excellent for reasoning tasks.
 Too slow with reasoning and commonly unavailable.                                     |